kecbigmt/dx-publishing-website/src/pages/en/news/2020-05-17-scratch-activity-card-book-notice.md

 ## Coming Soon

-The ”Getting Started with Scratch” will be published in mid-Jun, 2020.
+The ”Getting Started with Scratch” will be published in mid-August, 2020.

 If you would like to see the details, please go to "[Product/Scratch ASctivity Card Book Series](https://dx-publishing.jp/products/scratch-activity-card-book/)".